Welcome to Putnam County 4-H!

 4 Paws 4-H (Dogless) Dog Project Series: (ages 8 & up)learn the basics of dog care and training without using a dog.
 Dogs will be incorporated later into the program.
 Meetings in Carmel/Kent area.

-Adventure Kids 4-H Club (ages 5-8) members explore a different animal or nature theme each year.
-This 2016-17 4-H year they are focusing on outdoor survival skills.
+ADVENTURE KIDS: (ages 5-8) members explore a different animal or nature theme each year.

-4-H Horse Club: (ages 5 & up) The members will learn about general horse care, barn management, equine science & more.
+DUSTY STABLES 4-H HORSE CLUB: (ages 5 & up) The members will learn about general horse care, barn management, equine science & more.
 No riding.
 They meet Saturday mornings from 9-11am at Dusty Stables in Putnam Valley.

 STEM0516 4-H Club: (ages 9 & up) focus on experimental science.
 The members work together to generate a project.
 This year, they are perfecting their design to lift a small rocket by balloons into the atmosphere and then launch it.
 The goal is to see whether they can increase the maximum height the rocket can reach.